 The wise move is to portion out your money and put it into different investments.
 The portions can be up to you, depending on your goals and risk profile.
 You can split 50/50 between a unit trust and a fixed deposit if you’re more conservative.

-7. Review Your Portfolio Periodically
+6. Review Your Portfolio Periodically

-See if your unit trust overperforms or underperforms compared to other considerably investments.
+See if your unit trust overperforms or underperforms compared to other considerable investments.
 You may cash out your investment once your goal has been achieved or if you see that the investment no longer performs as you expected it to.
 To be on the safer side, set a number on how much you plan to earn from your investment.
 That way, you can make your exit when the investment falls below your threshold with minimal and palatable capital loss.

 The unit trust can be a convenient and effective channel for long-term investors looking for wealth creation and preservation.
 However, it’s best to understand that unit trusts are not immune to market fluctuations.
 Fund managers will try their best to maximise their returns based on the trust document creating the fund as well as prevailing market conditions.
 Continuous education is essential for investing in unit trust and any financial investments to make an informed decision.